 Your Benefits

 It is possible to request single or multiple predefined gene sets.
-In addition to the complete analysis of the genes of the requested gene set, we extend the analysis to all genes of the Diagnostic Panel for Hearing Loss upon request.
-We report pathogenic and probably pathogenic variants (ACMG classes 4 and 5), which could be related to the indication of the person seeking advice.
+In addition to the complete analysis of the genes of the requested gene set, we extend the analysis by additional genes for differential diagnosis.
+We report variants of unknown significance (ACMG class 3) and pathogenic and probably pathogenic variants (ACMG classes 4 and 5) for the primarily ordered gene set.
+For the genes included due to differential diagnosis, we restrict the reporting to pathogenic and probably pathogenic variants (ACMG classes 4 and 5), which could be related to the indication of the person seeking advice.

-The Diagnostic Panel for Hearing Loss is based on the CeGaT ExomeXtra® enrichment.
+The Diagnostic Panel for Hearing Loss is based on CeGaT’s ExomeXtra® enrichment.
 This allows, without additional sequencing, phenotypically eligible gene sets of other CeGaT panels or single genes to be additionally ordered.
 If you would like to assemble an individual panel, please feel free to contact us.
 We will be happy to support you.

 In addition to the primary diagnostic assignment, the assessment of ACMG genes and pharmacogenetic profiling may also be ordered.